Home Security Camera Systems

 Closed-circuit TV (CCTV) security camera systems are the tried-and-true technology for surveillance monitoring at homes and businesses.
 Older models still use video tapes to store the action they record - or, more often, the lack of action.
 Video tape in older CCTV camera security systems may run continuously, recording perfectly ordinary and forensically useless scenes.
 If a particular event (such as a break-in) must be found there's a lot of fast-forwarding and rewinding to do.

 More modern and efficient CCTV tape systems are motion-activated; the cameras do not record unless something of at a least a specified minimum size moves within their range.
-Such camera surveillance systems can be fine-tuned to ignore insects, chipmunks, cats, small dogs, etc. In this way, only potentially relevant video is stored and has to be reviewed.
+Such camera surveillance systems can be fine-tuned to ignore branches, chipmunks, cats, small dogs, etc. In this way, only potentially relevant video is stored and has to be reviewed.
 You may still get burglarized by a trained carrier pigeon, but that's a risk you'll have to accept with the newer technology.

 Many CCTV home security system cameras use looped tapes that record over their previously stored footage continuously.
 You need not remember to load a fresh tape when one is full, and you don't end up with a garage full of tapes.
 Just be sure a looped tape can store a useful amount of footage, such as a week's worth, whether you use continuously-filming or motion-activated cameras.